-Pigmentation spots can be quite frustrating, whether they are caused by sun exposure, acne, or hormones—they always seem to appear in the wrong place.
-More and more people are turning to red light therapy as a gentle, natural way to even out their skin.
+Pigmentation spots can be quite frustrating, whether they are caused by sun exposure, acne, or hormones, they always seem to appear in just the wrong place.
+More and more people are therefore turning to Red Light Therapy as a gentle, natural way to even out their skin.
 But does it really work?

 Table of Contents